Matthieu-Gerard/Matthieu-Gerard/README.md

   - Simplex algorithm solver for linear problem,
   - Heuristic for Travelling salesman problem (TSP),
   - Bactracking algorithm for sudoku,
-  - Feedforward neural network used for instance for MNIST recognition,
+  - Feedforward neural network library used for instance for MNIST recognition,
   - Diverses basic AI that play tic-tac-toe or chess,
   - And more !